The first step in getting clutter under control is to discover why you have clutter to begin with.

 Mental or emotional overload?
 Are you drained because your mind is being stretched beyond its limits?
 Maybe you have a work load that is extremely burdensome or perhaps you are dealing with a family crisis.
 If this is you, give yourself space to move through and deal with the situation.
 One way to manage clutter during this period is by going on an acquisition hiatus.
 At the very least it will stem the inflow of stuff into your space, which means clutter will have a lesser chance to take hold.

 Resistance?
 Do you just not want to take care of things right now?
 Maybe you are caught in a situation where you are being pressured to get organized so you avoid action on purpose, no matter the cost.
 Maybe you are just a rebel at heart.
+Rebels can harness their own power when they stop rebelling against outside pressure, and start rebelling against the status quo.
+It’s a tricky way to refocus energy and use a natural tendency to create change.

 Compulsive shopping and /or accumulation?
 Are you buying, taking or accepting more than you can use and need?
 Do you fear lack?
 Or maybe all that shopping and accumulating fills an emotional need.
 Shopping is often used to avoid dealing with uncomfortable situations – it’s an effective but expensive distraction.
+Here, identification is half the battle, so take time to reflect on the reward you get from accumulation.

 Lack of time?
 This is usually a side affect of all the other reasons.
 Lack of time is almost always attached to another issue.
 It’s also possible you may not know how to make the most of your time, so it seems like you have no time.
+Luckily, when you get organized and reduce clutter, you free up significant time.

 Change in life circumstances?
 Has your life changed in some significant way?
 It’s altogether possible that the change is why you have clutter.
 More often than not we don’t take time to address what the changes mean – we keep doing what we’ve always done.
 If you’ve had a child, downsized, gotten a time consuming job then clutter could be side effect.
+A simple evaluation can reveal what you need to do in order to remedy the situation.

 Procrastination?
 Again this issue can stem from any of the others.
 But frequently it comes from a perfectionist mindset, or what some call FOMU (Fear of Messing Up).
 A clue that this is you: You spend loads of time looking for solutions to your clutter challenges without ever committing to any because you’re fearful you’ll make a mistake, or you worry there is something even better just around the corner.
 The quest to be perfect can keep the best of us stuck for a very long time.
 It’s better to act and learn from the experience than continually put it off.
+One way to set yourself free is by focusing first on function, and simply giving yourself permission to try with out any expectation of greatness.

 Awareness is the first step in creating a clutter free life.
 Are any of these root causes yours?
 Once you identify the cause of clutter in your life, you can work to keep clutter from reappearing in your home.
 Keep in mind there may be multiple causes, often that is the case.
 I know it would be easier if there were only one, but take heart, the multiple causes are usually linked in some manner.
 By addressing one you will most likely will be addressing them all.
 The domino effect is will take place.